frajaroco/mvstpp/README.md

 # mvstpp: Mark variograms for spatio-temporal point processes

-Basic toolkit for the exploration and analysis of the spatio-temporal point patterns through the spatial and temporal mark variograms.
+Basic toolkit for the exploration and analysis of the spatio-temporal point patterns through spatial and temporal mark variograms.
 This repository is based on `spatstat`, `splancs`, `stpp` and `KernSmooth` packages.

 ## Installation guide